 Why to convert Hyper-V physical to virtual machine

-The conversion of a physical machine to a virtual machine is also called P2V migration.
-For companies with many physical servers, converting physical to Hyper-V VM is necessary, since there are numerous benefits about Hyper-V P2V migration.
+The conversion of Hyper-V physical to virtual is also called Hyper-V P2V migration.
+For companies with many physical servers, converting physical to Hyper-V VM is necessary, since there are numerous benefits about Hyper-V P2V.

 Facilitate migration: Migrate data from physical machine to Hyper-V VM without reinstallation and configuration.